-To repair the ledger balances:
+To repair ledger balances:

-- 1 Open 1-6 Period and Fiscal Year Management. - 2 Click the Recalculate Balances button.
+- 1. Open 1-6 Period and Fiscal Year Management. - 2.
+Click Recalculate Balances.

 IMPORTANT: After completing the ledger balance repair, Sage 100 Contractor audits the books.
-Resolving remaining audit errors after a repair requires assistance from Customer Support.
+If any audit errors remain, you will need assistance from Customer Support to resolve them.

 The Knowledgebase article How do I get technical support for Sage 100 Contractor? provides contact information and hours of operation.
 Be prepared to provide your company name, telephone number, and the company contact person.
 At that time, a Customer Support technician may request additional reports to help determine the cause of the error.
 There are specific audit error reports to help Customer Support technicians identify the transactions related to some audit errors.